Connect with others who understand.

 Written by Kelly Crumrin

 Leukemia is a type of blood cancer.
 In leukemia, cancer cells crowd out healthy white blood cells, red blood cells, and platelets in the bone marrow.
-If you have leukemia, having other health conditions at the same time can make leukemia harder to treat and may even influence your cancer prognosis.
+If you have leukemia, having other health conditions at the same time can make leukemia harder to treat and may even influence your cancer prognosis (outlook).
 Understanding how other health conditions are related to leukemia can help you talk to your doctor about treatment and lifestyle changes.
-Addressing related conditions may improve your quality of life, prolong survival, and lower the risk for life-threatening complications.
+Addressing related conditions may improve your quality of life, help you live longer, and lower the risk of life-threatening complications.

 What Is a Comorbidity?

 When someone has more than one health condition at the same time, the conditions are known as comorbidities.
 Comorbid conditions may be related to leukemia in different ways.
-When an additional medical condition makes an existing disease harder to treat, it is known as a complication.
-In people with leukemia, having a comorbidity can complicate cancer treatment and add to the disease burden.
+In people with leukemia, having a comorbidity can complicate cancer treatment and make managing the disease even harder.

-Age plays a role in the risk for developing comorbidities.
-The longer a person lives, the more likely they are to be diagnosed with a chronic condition.
+Age plays a role in the risk of developing comorbidities.
+The longer a person lives, the more likely they are to be diagnosed with a chronic (long-term) condition.
 Older people are more likely to have multiple chronic conditions.
-Some types of leukemia are also more likely to occur in older adults.
+Some types of leukemia are also more likely to develop in older adults.

 Here are the average ages at diagnosis of the four main types of leukemia: